lightweave/LSSR/README.md

 ## Results

 Inspirational video <https://www.youtube.com/watch?v=pOSqctHH9vY> presents possible end-point of this review project.
+Some modifications needed in Gource to acknowledge the magnitude of relationships between terms.
 Present a dendrogram of terms in space science.